DeaconSeals/engr-1110/docs/term/2026-spring/announcements/welcome.md

 lab.

-The **labs** don't meet the first week of classes, so the first lab meeting will be **Monday, January 20**.
+The **labs** don't meet the first week of classes, so the first lab meeting will be **Monday, January 12**.

-See you in lecture Monday, January 13, and War Eagle!
+See you in lecture Monday, January 12, and War Eagle!

 > Deacon Seals
 > Instructor of Record
 > Computer Science and Software Engineering
-> 3106 Shelby Center
+> 3139 F Shelby Center
 > Auburn University
 > 345 West Magnolia Ave
 > Auburn, AL 36849